jeffw16/GPA-Calculator-PHP/README.md

 Of course, you can always use our ad-free hosted website at https://www.mywikis.com/products/srcbin/gpacalculator.php for absolutely no charge!

+## Features
+* Flexible class amounts
+* Flexible GPA weights (e.g. Some school districts' Honors classes are worth 4.5, not 5.0)
+* Built-in value failsafe checks
+* Three types of GPAs
+ * Weighted GPAs
+ * Unweighted GPAs
+ * Rounded unweighted GPAs
+* Class-by-class analysis table
+* Quick CSV export
+* Everything just works within ONE file

+### Upcoming features
+These features may not necessarily be implemented.
+* Support high school AND college GPAs' calculation methods
+* Downloadable CSV generator
+* Four year planning
+* GPA exempted classes
+* Preset settings

+### Dreams
+These dreams may never come to fruition because of their deviation from the purpose of GPA Calculator.
+* Account system
+* Unofficial class rank keeper for each school

 ## Requirements
-* For PHP: We recommend PHP 5.3 and up (who doesn't?), as well as Apache.
+* PHP: We recommend PHP 5.3 and up (who doesn't?)
+* Apache

 These are the settings with which we tested the software, but YMMV.
 (Your mileage may vary.)

+## Install
+1. Add this PHP file to anywhere you want that works with PHP.
+The file name CANNOT be renamed or it WILL break.
+2. Use it.
+This script is literally zero-config.

 ## License
-GPA-Calculator is available under the MyWikis License, available at http://central.mywikis.com/wiki/MyWikis_License.
+GPA Calculator is available under the MyWikis License, available at https://www.mywikis.com/mywikislicense.